What is precision agriculture?

 Farmer using technology in his planter

-How did precision agriculte come about?
+How did precision agriculture come about?

 Precision agriculture is as old as the technologies it uses – meaning it’s quite recent.
 The emergence of technologies like GPS, remote sensing, and data analytics in the late 20th century gave farmers the opportunity to have a more in-depth understanding of what, how and where they grow their crops.